JetBrains/teamcity-documentation/topics/configure-and-run-your-first-build.md

 ## Create your first project

-Every TeamCity installation has the default __Root__ project that will contain all the other projects you create.
-To add your first project, click __Administration__ in the upper right corner of the TeamCity UI and then click __Create project__.

 There are several ways to create a project in TeamCity: automatically from a repository URL, from a connection to a specific VCS, or manually.
 In this tutorial, we will focus on the default and easiest way – _from a repository URL_.
 You will only need to provide a path to your repository — TeamCity will scan it and suggest some settings and potential build steps.

 >__Sample Repository__